Previously added items:

 Gene function(s) can be determined in a dynamic living system through systematic knockdown, knockout or over-expression of genes.
 This experimental approach is known as functional genomics, and has become a key discovery tool in many areas of biological research such as drug target identification, drug resistance, host‑pathogen interactions, and biological pathway analysis.

-In 2005, Dharmacon, Inc, now part of GE Healthcare, produced the first siRNA reagent library to target each gene in the human genome.
+In 2005, Dharmacon, Inc produced the first siRNA reagent library to target each gene in the human genome.
 Whole-genome libraries enabled individual down-regulation of thousands of genes in parallel, and provided another strategy for functional genomics studies beyond gene expression microarrays.

 Today, high-throughput genetic screening approaches combine libraries of small interfering RNA (siRNA), short hairpin RNA (shRNA), microRNA or CRISPR-Cas9 guide RNA (gRNA) with sophisticated automation, biological assays, high-content data capture and powerful bio-statistical analysis.
 These approaches are routinely employed in academic, pharmaceutical and biotechnology laboratories.
 Genome-scale RNAi libraries are used with chemical compound screening and classical genetic tools to understand the roles of genes, explore a diverse range of biological functions, and characterize pathways and networks.
 (1, 2)